-In this valuation we have recommended new Category A3 commutation factors listed in Section 3 effective 30 September 2021.
-Therefore, our calculation of lump sum vested benefits differs from the administrator's as the new commutation factors were not provided to them before they provided data to us.
+In this valuation we have recommended new Category A3 and B1 commutation factors listed in Section 3 effective 1 July 2023.
+Therefore, our calculation of lump sum vested benefits differs from the administrator's as the census date provided is as at 30 June 2023.